eipm/CIN/README.md

 To run the CIN framework please follow these steps:

+:one:  **Software:**

+Install the following softwares used in this project:

-:one: Install the TensorFlow.
-Follow the instruction from here: https://www.tensorflow.org/install/
+*TensorFlow2* Follow the instruction from here: https://www.tensorflow.org/install/

-:writing_hand: We use TensorFlow V1 in this project.

-:two: Pre-trained Models of CNN architectures should be downloaded from the "Pre-trained Models" part of https://github.com/wenwei202/terngrad/tree/master/slim#pre-trained-models and be located in your machine (e.g. Breast_MRI_NAC/script/slim/run/checkpoint).
-The files for pre-trained models (e.g. inception_v1.ckpt) are available under the column named "checkpoint".

-:three: Divide the images with the original size into two or more classes based on the aim of classification (e.g., classification of BR-P-NAC and BR-N-NAC).
-85% of images in each class will be selected as Train set (train and validation) and 15% for Test set.

-:four: _NUM_CLASSES should be set in MRI.py (this script is located in Breast_MRI_NAC/script/slim/datasets).

-:five: Run the convert.py (it is located in the "Breast_MRI_NAC/script" directory) to allocate the suitable percentage of images to train and validation sets.
+*OpenSlide* Python version.
+See more details here: https://openslide.org/

+:two:

+:three:

+:four:

+:five:

 ```bash
 python convert.py ../Images/train process/ 0